oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

  }
  ```

-A Producer sending an OpenC2 request includes its identifier in the message
+A Producer sending an OpenC2 request always includes its identifier in the message
 `from` field, allowing Consumers receiving the request to know its origin.
 A
 Consumer sending a response to an OpenC2 request includes its identifier in the
 message `from` field, allowing responses from different actuators to be